risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

 * Flight Controller.
 Use any flight controller available in the lab.
 Just make sure you have compatible power modules, receivers, GPS, and other additional modules.
 The documentations for each board are available at `here <https://docs.px4.io/en/flight_controller/pixhawk_series.html>`_.

 * Brushless motors and propellers.
 For mini quad pilots, 3-blade (or tri-blade) propellers are equally popular as the two blades, they are commonly used in both racing and free-style flying.
-Some people prefer triblades because it has more grip in the air.
+Some people prefer tri-blades because it has more grip in the air.
 Basically, by adding more blade it’s effectively adding more surface area, and therefore it generates more thrust in the expense of higher current draw and more drag.

 .. note::